-Brazilian-born designer Ana Khouri believes that adornments should be considered an extension of the body.
-Khouri’s practice stems from her degree in sculpture at the Fundação Armando Alvares Penteado in São Paulo, and all pieces are made exclusively with 18K fair mined, fair trade gold or platinum and ethically and responsibly sourced gemstones.
+Brazilian-born designer Ana Khouri makes jewelry that feels like an extension of the body.
+Khouri’s practice stems from her degree in sculpture at the Fundação Armando Alvares Penteado in São Paulo, and all pieces are made exclusively with 18 karat fair mined, fair trade gold or platinum and ethically and responsibly sourced gemstones.

 There are shoes, and then there are Manolos.
 Spanish designer Manolo Blahnik’s designs are so iconic—so elegant, comfortable, and impeccably crafted—that most fashion obsessives are on a first-name basis with him.

 Pronounced “Marcella,” MARCE777A refers to the “angel number” 777, which symbolizes self-discovery and personal growth.
 Founder Marcella Alvarado creates timeless silhouettes that celebrate the female body and inspire confidence.

 The just-launched brand PALOMA MARIA is a contemporary luxury womenswear line inspired by founder Paloma Martinez’s blend of Mexican and Croatian heritage.
 Martinez designs high quality closet staples that have an everday luxury feel.

 Designed in Barcelona by Paloma Lanna, Paloma Wool (a play on the translation of her name) is a brand inspired by the muted, organic colors of Catalonia.
 Lanna also uses her platform as a space to collaborate with artists like Inés Folch, Sara Yukiko, and Céline Breton.